ajalt/clikt/docs/pages/advanced.md

 like the way you can configure git to accept `git ci` as an alias for `git commit`.

-To implement command aliases, override `CliktCommand.aliases()` in your command.
-This function is called once at the start of parsing, and return a map of aliases to the tokens that they alias to.
+To implement command aliases, override {% include apidoc.html pkg="core"
+class="clikt-command" fun="aliases" %} in your command.
+This function is
+called once at the start of parsing, and returns a map of aliases to the tokens that they alias to.

 To implement git-style aliases: